Jcreal2206/mms142-groupL-2023.github.io/README.md

 # The Rise of AI chatbots: Disrupting Industries and Transforming Customer Experience

 AI chatbot is a sophisticated technology, which utilizes artificial intelligence to replicate natural speech for users’ assistance or information.
 It is a programmed computer that understands natural language and replies with meaningful and useful responses.
-Such AI chatbots can communicate with the users through text or voice dialogues, in response to their questions, fulfilling various tasks or just participating in short conversations.
+According to (Peitzker, 2016) such AI chatbots can communicate with users through text or voice dialogues, in response to their questions, fulfilling various tasks or just participating in short conversations.
 It uses NLP and machine learning technologies to comprehend user input and produce relevant responses.
 Such chatbots are applicable in different platforms like messaging apps, websites, mobile applications, etc.

 **Why are AI Chatbots Considered as Disruptive Technology?**

 Disruptive technology is referred to as AI chatbots that drastically transform the sectors, and change how businesses interact with consumers.
-Here are some reasons behind their disruptive nature according to (Peitzker, 2016).
+Here are some reasons behind their disruptive nature according to (Sepali, 2018).

 **1. Enhanced Customer Experience:** Users enjoy personalized and interactive experiences with AI chatbots because these virtual assistants respond to them quickly and correctly.
 Concurrently, they can take part in multiple conversations, implying that they are available 24/7.
 The use of chatbots helps businesses to provide quick and efficient customer service thus satisfying more customers and increasing customer loyalty.